 You can get a free copy of your credit report from each of the three credit bureaus at AnnualCreditReport.com.

-A holiday loan is simply a personal loan issued by a financial institution, like an online lender, bank or credit union.
-While these loans are intended to cover holiday expenses, they are not the same as other short-term loans such as payday or cash advance loans.
+A holiday loan is simply a personal loan issued by a financial institution, like an online lender, bank or credit union, that is used to finance holiday expenses.

 How do holiday loans work?

-What does it take to qualify for the holiday loan?
+What do you need to qualify for holiday loans?

 Typical minimum requirements for a personal loan include being a U.S. citizen or permanent resident, being at least 18 years of age, and having a low debt-to-income ratio.
 Your credit score may also impact your ability to get a personal loan.
-While it’s possible to get a personal loan with a FICO score of 500 or above, the best loan rates and terms go to those with good or excellent credit.
+While it’s possible to get a personal loan with a low FICO score, the best loan rates and terms go to those with good or excellent credit.

 Ben Luthi is a personal finance writer and a credit cards expert who loves helping consumers and business owners make better financial decisions.
 His work has been featured in Time, MarketWatch, Yahoo!
 Finance, U.S. News & World Report, CNBC, Success Magazine, USA Today, The Huffington Post and many more.